everhartlab/sclerotinia-366/results/MLG-distribution.md

   labs(list(
     title = "Shared haplotypes across regions",
     fill = "Number of\nGenotypes",
-    alpha = "Fraction of private genotpes",
+    alpha = "Fraction of\nprivate genotpes",
+    edge_alpha = "Populations\nper haploytpe",
-    caption = "Outer circle: Number of genotypes in the region\nInner Circle: Number of private genotypes in the region" ))
+    caption = "Outer circle: Number of haplotypes in the region\nInner Circle: Number of private haplotypes in the region" ))
 ```